-- · specimen papers and marking guidelines
+- specimen papers and marking guidelines

 - coursework guidance material

-- a Report on the Examination, compiled by the Principal Examiner and Principal Moderator after each June examination session.
+- a Report on the Examination, compiled by the Principal Examiner and Principal Moderator after each examination session.

+- CIE Physical Education Coursework Video

+- Schemes of Work

 If you would like further information about this syllabus, please contact CIE.
 The address is given on the back cover of this syllabus booklet.